Birthing classes - How to find the childbirth course that’s right for you

 Here are things you should look for when shopping around:

-- An emphasis on practicing pain management skills (relaxation, positioning, massage, breathing) for you, and labor support for your partner;
+An emphasis on practicing pain management skills (relaxation, positioning, massage, breathing) for you, and labour support for your partner;

-- Class content that includes labor, birth, early postpartum (the time right after the baby is born), the newborn, breastfeeding, and adjusting to parenthood.
+Class content that includes labour, birth, early postpartum (the time right after the baby is born), the newborn, breastfeeding, and adjusting to parenthood.
 Other topics should include medical procedures (such as fetal monitoring and episiotomy), medication, anesthesia, communication skills, and healthy lifestyles;